-Note the airspeed indicator displays the speed of the aircraft compared to the surrounding air, not the speed compared to the ground like a car speed indicator does.
-If the plane is halted on the ground and there is a 10 knot wind blowing towards its face, the airspeed indicator will display 10 knots airspeed, although the plane will not move.
+The airspeed indicator displays the speed of the aircraft compared to the surrounding air, not the speed compared to the ground like a car speedometer does.
+If the plane is halted on the ground and there is a 10 knot wind blowing from straight ahead, the airspeed indicator will display 10 knots airspeed, although the plane will not be moving relative to the ground.

 When the airplane rolls over the runway at more than 40 knots, you must prevent the front wheel from touching the ground.
+The nosewheel is not designed for high speeds and in real life would shimmy and wear out.

-During take off, once over 40 knots you can make the front wheel leave the ground by pulling back a little bit on the control yoke.
+During take off, once over 40 knots you can make the front wheel leave the ground by pulling back gently on the control yoke.
 Don't turn sharply at high speed on the ground.
-Otherwise you may cause the aircraft to tip over.
+Doing so may cause the aircraft to tip over.